-Angled, articulate and tectonic, American architect Daniel Libeskind’s buildings act as a large-scale invocation of cultural memory.
-Coming to prominence with his poignant design for the Jewish Museum in Berlin, the overarching themes in his built works are memorialization and remembrance.
-A true citizen of the world, Libeskind has moved between countries 18 times.
+Angled, articulate and tectonic, American architect Daniel Libeskind’s buildings act as a large scale invocation of cultural memory.
+Coming to prominence with his poignant design for the Jewish Museum in Berlin, the overarching theme in his built works is memorializing and remembrance.
+A true citizen of the world, Libeskind has moved between countries eighteen times.
 In 2003, his practice Studio Libeskind won the competition to rebuild the World Trade Center in New York.
 This is his first collaboration with Swarovski.

 "A crystal is a metaphor for life because the form, the shape, the idea of a crystal has to do with an inversion of surface and depth."

 — Daniel Libeskind